meyskens/blog/content/post/guide-to-pentabarf.md

 All other tabs/fields are optional, and are mostly used to publish extra info on the website!
-You can click “Save” in the bottom righ corner and your talk is sumbitted!
+You can click “Save” in the bottom righ corner and your talk is submitted!

-You can confirm this as you will have a differend URL and your talk will be listed under “Events”!
+You can confirm this as you will have a different URL and your talk will be listed under “Events”!

 ![events view](https://cdn-images-1.medium.com/max/960/1*4cHNUkugNdMdrHFE6J4MWQ.png)